Windows Installer, Java Installer, Freeware Installer

 • Condition

-A Windows Installer condition which is evaluated and the result determines the installation of the component.
+A Windows Installer condition which is evaluated and the result determines the component's installation.
 If the condition is null or is evaluated to false, the component is not installed.
-Use the [ ... ] to edit the conditional statement.
+Use the [ ... ] button to edit the conditional statement.

 Attributes